-

 Need help making sense of your data?
 Wyn is a web-based BI and data analytics platform that provides greater insight into your data.

-Wyn offers built-in tools for report and dashboard creation, data governance, security integration, embedded BI, automated document distribution, and a business-user friendly interface for self-service business intelligence.
+Wyn offers built-in tools for report and dashboard creation, data governance, security integration, embedded BI, automated document distribution, and a business-user friendly interface for self-service BI without user fees.
+With its flat-fee BI licensing model, organizations can scale confidently while keeping costs predictable.

 Bhupesh Malhotra